 THE spot for spring Golden Eagles

-Chuck Widmann passed away last August at the age of 81.
-A regular at the spring hawkwatch for over *20 years*, he was much beloved by all who had the great pleasure of spending time with him on Tussey.
+Chuck Widmann passed away in August 2020 at the age of 81.
+A regular at the hawkwatch for over *20 years*, he was much beloved by all who had the great pleasure of spending time with him on Tussey.
 Chuck supported our counters not only by spotting raptors, but more importantly with invites to dinner, snacks on the watch, an unfailingly cheerful demeanor, and lasting friendship.
 This was especially appreciated on those lonely and cold early days for counters who were a long way from home.

 In his memory, a Chuck Widmann Citizen Science Endowment has been created to support citizen science projects like the Tussey Mountain Spring Hawkwatch sponsored by Shaver’s Creek Environmental Center.
 For more information or to contribute, contact Jon Kauffman at email@example.com.